digitalmacgyver/viblio_backend/vib/cv/FaceRecognition/README.md

 * external_id - Either None, or an integer value - this is a
   convenience variable that allows a caller of the recognition API to label a particular face in some way meaningful to them
-* score - floating point value specifying how "good" this face is, higher values are better - will be used by face recognition to select the best faces to use for matching

 *Public fields set by the Recognition System:* Once a face has been added, it will have these additional fields (available through the return